qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/00_intro.rst

 QGIS allows enhancement of its functionality using plugins.
 This was originally possible only with C++ language.
 With the addition of Python support to QGIS, it is also possible to use plugins written in Python.
-Great advantages over C++ plugins is the simplicity of distribution (no compiling for each platform needed) and easier development.
+The main advantage over C++ plugins is its simplicity of distribution (no compiling for each platform needed) and easier development.

 Many plugins covering various functionality have been written since the introduction of Python support.
-Plugin installer allows users to easily fetch, upgrade and remove Python plugins.
-See `Python Plugin Repositories
+The plugin installer allows users to easily fetch, upgrade and remove Python plugins.
+See the `Python Plugin Repositories
 <http://www.qgis.org/wiki/Python_Plugin_Repositories>`_ page for various
 sources of plugins.